RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

 Kafka is not a substitute for Analytic Databases: Kafka's forte isn't complex analytics across large database joins.
 Systems like SQL, MapReduce and Redshift are other specialized databases are better geared for such tasks.

-Avoid for Hard Real-Time Systems: Systems necessitating strict real-time responses, like self-driving cars, are outside Kafka's domain.
+You should also avoid using Kafka for real-time systems that necessitate strict real-time responses, like self-driving cars.
 However, for low latency enterprise needs, Kafka still stands strong.

 **Overview**